malic1tus/caesar-cipher/README.md

 2. Follow the terminal instructions to:

-    -   🔒 Encrypt a text.
+    -   🔒 Encrypt a text
-    -   🔓 Decrypt a text.
+    -   🔓 Decrypt a text
-    -   🔄 Bruteforce decrypt an encrypted text.
+    -   🔄 Bruteforce decrypt an encrypted text
+    -   📁 Process files for encryption/decryption
+    -   📊 View operation history
-    -   ❌ Exit the program.
+    -   ❌ Exit the program

 ### ✍️ Example: